flying-dude/efly/docs/README.md

 ## Packaging

-The created images use the Arch Linux operating system.
-You can install binary packages using the [`pacman`](https://wiki.archlinux.org/title/Pacman) tool.
+The created images are based on the Arch Linux operating system.
+You can install binary packages using [`pacman`](https://wiki.archlinux.org/title/Pacman).
 In addition to packages provided by mainline Arch Linux repositories, the [`ymerge`](https://github.com/flying-dude/ymerge) package manager provides extra packages available for install.
 These extra packages are compiled from source using [PKGBUILD](https://wiki.archlinux.org/title/PKGBUILD) package recipes.

 ## UUIDs and Multiple Efly Devices